Localizing your LookML model

 Custom locales you create with string files can be entered in the Locale field by clicking the field and typing the string filename rather than selecting a built-in locale from the drop-down menu.
 For more information, see the Users documentation page.

-You can include a user's locale value in an SSO embed URL just like any other user attribute.
-The exact format required for SSO embeds depends on the programming language used to build your SSO embed URL script, but the name of the user attribute is locale.
-See the Single sign-on (SSO) embedding documentation page for more information on SSO embed URLs and tools for building your SSO embed URL.
+You can include a user's locale value in a signed embed URL just like any other user attribute.
+The exact format required for signed embeds depends on the programming language that is used to build your signed embed URL script, but the name of the user attribute is locale.
+See the Signed embedding documentation page for more information on signed embed URLs and tools for building your signed embed URL.

 Using locale in Liquid variables